dbrkv/klugekatze.github.io/content/posts/passing-ckad-exam-in-2021.md

 ![Chrome window layouts with documentation and exam window](/assets/passing-ckad-exam-in-2021-window-layout-docs.png)

-## Personal summary
+## Personal conclusion

 It's my first certification exam.
 I purchased it in late 2020 but didn't allocate time during a year to attempt it and postponed it till the latest days before expiration.

 You have to be skilled in kubectl, and holy VIM.
 I'm practising with k8s daily, but had a very small experience hacking with kubectl imperative commands, editing YAML in Vi editor.
 Exam experience is reminded me Counter-Strike gaming experience: strict timings, muscle memory on tips of your fingers to execute actions automatically.
 Just like on Dust 2 make a headshot of an enemy from AWP in a jump between the gate leaves.
-Your skills in kubectl, hacking yaml's terminal with vim, ability to scan Kubernetes documentation blazing fast and precise are a huge portion of success, but knowledge is the primary key to passing en exam.
+Your skills in kubectl, hacking yaml's terminal with vim, ability to scan Kubernetes documentation blazing fast and precise are a huge portion of success, but knowledge is the primary key to passing an exam.

 Overall, The exam is a good way to learn topics deeper and arrange knowledge.